57Esther/Climate-Change/README.md

 - ## Issues And Bugs.

-   -While working on the project, i started with codeanywhere and open my workspace accordingly.
+   - While working on the project, i started with codeanywhere and open my workspace accordingly.
    - I started experiencing difficuities with commiting my change to github, then diverge main and branch issues also came up which took considerably amount of time which should have gone into getting the project ready for submission.
 Images attached below:
    ![issues and bugs](assets/readme-img/issues-bugs-1.png)
    ![issues and bugs](assets/readme-img/issues-2.png)